Business Management and French BSc (Hons) – 2023 entry

 Why choose this course

-We are one of the UK's leading universities for modern languages and linguistics and rank in the top three in the Guardian University Guide 2019.
-We also achieved 100 per cent overall satisfaction for French Studies in the National Student Survey 2018.
+We are one of the UK’s leading universities for modern languages and linguistics and rank 4th in the Guardian University Guide 2023 and 7th in the UK for French in The Times/Sunday Times Good University Guide 2023.

-Our BSc Business Management and French course develops your language skills and understanding of key business principles to develop the linguistic competence and business confidence to excel in the professional and academic world.
+Our BSc (Hons) Business Management and French course will develop your language and intercultural communication skills and your understanding of core business principles, giving you the linguistic competence and business confidence to excel in the professional and academic world.

 What you will study

 Our BSc (Hons) Business Management and French will introduce you to core business principles and practice and give you the opportunity to continuously improve and practise your language skills in a variety of settings.
 If you don’t have an A-level or equivalent in French, you’ll have the opportunity to take French ab initio, as long as you can demonstrate language learning aptitude.